We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Because other health conditions can cause these symptoms, a doctor may not immediately order a thyroid test if a person only has one of these symptoms.

 In this case, a person might consider using an at-home test to determine whether a thyroid issue could be causing their symptoms.

 Common thyroid disorders

-Other conditions that can affect the thyroid include:
+Other thyroid conditions include:

-- underlying health conditions or illnesses
+- underlying health conditions

 - older age